sdabney5/Portfolio/Applied_Skills_Projects/Famous Paintings Color Data/README.md

-# Famous Paintings Color Palette Extraction
+# Famous Paintings Color Palette Data
 I scraped Painting Data and used a custom python script to produce a Famous Paitings Color Palette Database.

 Highlights: